 The IOP group meets on Monday, Wednesday and Thursday evenings at 6.
 On Tuesday evenings at 6, the office hosts Aftercare for recent alumni and the Family Hope & Healing support group.
 The latter is a free therapist-led outreach for anyone who has a loved one in addiction or recovery.

 The Olive Branch Outpatient Office is located in the middle of town, at the crossroads of Goodman Avenue and Old Highway 78.
 Yet its setting provides privacy, with its rear parking and entry overlooking a quiet greenspace beneath the shade of oak trees.

 “Our IOP experience is the opposite of institutional,” Faulkner said.
 “This is a place where you can come for help and feel at home.
 The groups are small, and the setting is intimate.
 When addiction has left you hopeless in life, this is exactly the kind of place where you want to get better.”

-Depending on how acute one’s addiction is, IOP can serve either as a follow-up to 30-day residential treatment or as a stand-alone program.
+Depending on how acute one’s addiction is, IOP can serve either as a follow-up to our residential treatment program in Mississippi or as a stand-alone program.
 People who live in DeSoto County or the greater Memphis area can undergo residential treatment at any of AAC’s facilities around the country, then transition smoothly into follow-up care closer to home.